The Paul Law Firm P.C.

 4. Preserve evidence and witness information

-5. Avoid signing releases without legal guidance
+5. Avoid signing releases or statements without legal guidance

-Early strategy matters in cross-over cases.
+Early legal strategy is especially important in cross-over cases.

 Statute of Limitations for Cross-Over Claims